SandeepaLakruwan/PHP_E_Commerce_Web_Application_MySQL/README.md

 - **Payment Gateway**: PayHere

 ---
+## 🌐 Demo
+- Watch the demo on YouTube: https://youtu.be/1b4lI5qYtII

+  ---

 ## 🏗️ **Getting Started**
 - Follow these steps to set up and run the project: